Murrup Biik is a public art collaborative created by Aunty Kim Wandin and Christine Joy.

 Christine Joy

-Her work at Royal Botanic Gardens Victoria includes the creation of the Ian Potter Foundation Children's Garden.
-As a member of the design team, Chris spent two years researching the role of plants and nature, upon the sensory, emotional and imaginative inner landscapes.
-In one component of this project, and one of many other art-in-landscape projects, Chris worked with Aboriginal artist, Glenn Romanis, to create the design concept for the Welcoming Stone, now in place at the entrance to the Children's Garden.
+Her work at Royal Botanic Gardens Victoria over a 20 year period, includes the creation of the Ian Potter Foundation Children's Garden.
+As a member of the design team, Chris spent several years researching the role of plants and nature, upon the sensory, emotional and imaginative inner landscapes.
+In one of many other art-in-landscape projects, Chris worked with Glenn Romanis, to create the design concept for the Welcoming Stone, now in place at the entrance to the Children's Garden.
 She has lead many design and arts-based projects in cultural organisations and at community level.

 Projects

 Yerrin biik dhumba means bush country speaks in the past & present.
-Through this new work, Wurundjeri Woi-wurrung elder & artist Aunty Kim Wandin, Chris Joy & Ryan Tews encourage us all to listen to the bush as a living & dynamic entity with an important message for us.
-Yerrin biik dhumba is a protest: against the continued disregard of First Nations’ practices & voices in the conversation & response to climate change; the logging projects which are decimating native forests; & short-sighted, infrastructure-focused responses to addressing the immediate effects of the climate crisis.
+In this work we invited a deeper listening to the bush as a living & dynamic entity.
+Yerrin biik dhumba is a protest: against the continued disregard of First Nations’ practices and voices in the conversation and response to climate change; the logging projects which are decimating native forests; and short-sighted, infrastructure-focused responses to addressing the immediate effects of the climate crisis.

-The resulting work weaves together the imagery, sounds & scents of Wurundjeri Country with the wood carvings of Wurundjeri artist Lewis Wandin-Bursill to present a sensory & thought-provoking experience.
+Our work weaves together the imagery, sounds and scents of Wurundjeri Country with the wood carvings of Wurundjeri artist Lewis Wandin-Bursill to present a sensory and thought-provoking experience.
 Inspired by his great uncle William Barak, a ngurungaeta (leader) of Woi-wurrung, Wandin-Bursill’s carvings acknowledge the presence of Aboriginal people who have been here since the beginning of time.
 Transporting audiences to Wurundjeri Country, this work suggests that change is only possible when we work collectively to protect what we have.
 The precious bushland & forests that define the Yarra Ranges are a vital carbon sink & the last remaining refuge for everything that is Country - wildlife, water, people & plants.

 Rakali captures the essence of this playful intelligent animal that is resourceful and an excellent swimmer.
-To the design team, rakalis symbolise resilience, playfulness and fun as it emerges from the water to chase its companion, resilience in face of threat and danger, adaptability as it navigates both fresh and saltwater habitats, and the vital role that a peak predator plays in stabilising ecological systems.
+To Chris and Aunty Kim, rakalis symbolise resilience, playfulness and fun as it emerges from the water to chase its companion, resilience in face of threat and danger, adaptability as it navigates both fresh and saltwater habitats, and the vital role that a peak predator plays in stabilising ecological systems.

 Cultural and ecological significance of the Rakali The rakali which means 'water mouse with golden belly', is a large semi-aquatic rodent living between freshwater and saltwater, linking the two aquatic environments and symbolising their interconnectivity.